nwjs/npm-installer/README.md

 ## finding the path to the node-webkit binary

-If you would like to programmatically retrieve the path to the node-webkit binary us:
+If you would like to programmatically retrieve the path to the node-webkit binary use:

 ``` js
 var findpath = require('nodewebkit').findpath;